The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Introduction and main results

+The starting point for embedded contact homology is a contact form $\alpha$ on $M$.
+The contact form determines the {\em Reeb vector field} $R$ by

-Heegaard Floer homology, defined by Ozsv\'ath-Szab\'o~\cite{OSz1,OSz2}, {\em a priori} depends on the choice of a Heegaard surface $\Sigma$ for $M$, a basepoint $z\in \Sigma$, totally real tori $\mathbb{T}_\alpha, \mathbb{T}_\beta$ in $Sym^g(\Sigma)$, and an almost complex structure on $Sym^g(\Sigma)$.
-However, it was shown to be independent of those choices, i.e., is a topological invariant of $M$.
-On the other hand, ECH, defined by Hutchings~\cite{Hu1,Hu2,HT1,HT2} {\em a priori} depends on the choice of a contact form $\alpha$ on $M$ and an adapted almost complex structure $J$ on the symplectization $\R\times M$.
+The complex $ECC(M, \alpha)$ is generated by finite sets of simple Reeb orbits with finite multiplicities and its differential counts certain $J$-holomorphic curves in the symplectization $(\R \times M, d(e^s \alpha))$; see \cite{Hu1, Hu2, Hu3} for more details.
+The hat version of ECH is defined as the homology of the mapping cone of a chain map $U: ECC(M, \alpha) \to ECC(M, \alpha)$.
+ECH {\em a priori} depends on the choice of a contact form $\alpha$ on $M$ and an adapted almost complex structure $J$ on the symplectization $\R\times M$.
 There is currently no direct proof of the fact that the ECH groups are topological invariants of $M$ (or even invariants of the contact structure $\ker\alpha$, for that matter); the only known proof is due to Taubes~\cite{T1,T2}, and is a consequence of the equivalence between Seiberg-Witten Floer cohomology and ECH.

-{\em In this paper we will use $\F=\Z/2\Z$ coefficients (or coefficients in a module $\Lambda$ over $\F[H_2(M;\Z)]$) for both Heegaard Floer homology and ECH.}

-A natural setting for relating Heegaard Floer homology and ECH is that of {\em open book decompositions}.
-In the foundational work ~\cite{Gi2}, Giroux proved the equivalence of contact structures up to isomorphism and (abstract) open book decompositions modulo stabilization.
-Let $(S,h)$ be a pair consisting of a compact oriented surface $S$ with nonempty boundary (sometimes called a {\em bordered surface}) and a diffeomorphism $h:S\stackrel\sim\to S$ which restricts to the identity on $\bdry S$.
-Let $K\subset M$ be a link.
-Then $M$ admits an {\em open book decomposition $(S,h)$ with binding $K$} if there is a homeomorphism Here the equivalence relation $\sim$ is generated by $(x,1) \sim (h(x),0)$ for $x\in S$ and $(y,t) \sim (y,t')$ for $y \in \partial S$ and $t,t'\in[0,1]$.
-Let $\xi_{(S,h)}$ be the contact structure that corresponds to $(S,h)$ under the Giroux correspondence. {\em In this paper we assume that $\bdry S$ is connected, unless stated otherwise.}
+A direct proof of the invariance would provide, combined with the present work and computations in Heegaard Floer homology, an alternative proof of the Weinstein conjecture.